-For those who would like to have a more in-depth relationship with the MFAH, there are many Patron Groups that allow community members to affect the way the museum's collections are shaped, to travel with curators and others who share your interests, and to attend exclusive galas and exhibition previews.
-There is a patron group for every artistic interest.
-Each requires that you become an MFAH member in order to join.
-For more information, or to join, contact Emily Klim at firstname.lastname@example.org or 713.639.7594.
+For those who would like to have a more in-depth relationship with the MFAH, patron groups allow community members to affect the way the Museum's collections are shaped, to travel with curators and others who share your interests, and to attend exclusive galas and exhibition previews.
+There is a patron group for every artistic interest, and all MFAH members are eligible to join one or more groups.
+For more information, contact Emily Klim at email@example.com or 713.639.7594.

 African American Art Advisory Association (Five-A)

 Support the artistic accomplishments of African Americans while providing resources to increase the MFAH collection of African American art.
 Founded in 1993, the African American Art Advisory Association (Five-A) supports the Museum’s collection of African American art and educates the community at large about the diverse body of artwork created by African Americans.
 Five-A members are treated to private tours, receptions, and lectures by renowned artists, curators, and historians.
 Membership dues and other fundraising proceeds go toward the purchase of African or African American art for the MFAH collections.
 Friend: $1,000.
 Member: $500.
 Supporter: $250.

 American Art and Wine

 Join American Art and Wine and visit some of Houston’s private American art collections while enjoying fine wines selected to match the artworks on view.
 Members of this group enjoy exclusive access to private collections in Houston, gather to hear wine experts talk about trends in the wine business, and take private, behind-the-scenes tours of major exhibitions of American art.
 American Art and Wine supports the American art department at the MFAH.
 Benefactor: $2,500.
 Friend: $1,000.
 Member: $500.